calumjackson/techblog/tech_blog/content/what_do_I_think/research_visa.md

 weight: 3
 ---

 # Key Info

 _Push Payments_: Buyer Initiated payments, where buyer provides the card details and then pays the sellers bank account.
   * Push payments are considered non-repudiable (safe to spend immediately) as the buy has authorised the transaction.
   * Reduce payments processing to single transaction management, removing intermediary steps of reconciliation between the two endpoints, and reducing issuer costs associated with payments.
   * Instant payments offer choice to the consumers - gaming is a good industry use case as it returns winnings to keep users at the table.
+  * Acquiring bank pays out to customer, receives debits from VISA on daily(?) basis which the acquirer then has to collect back from merchant.

 _Pull Payments_: Supplier Initiated